mlwithC/spotifypopularitypredictor/README.md.txt

 -We trained a Logistic Regression model to classify songs as hits or flops based on their audio features.
 -The model achieved an impressive accuracy of 99.5%, indicating strong predictive performance on the test set.
 -This serves as a baseline to compare with more complex models like Random Forest and SVM.

+ Decision Tree Classifier,.
+Random Forest Classifier

+Achieved 100% accuracy on the test set.
+Also achieved 100% accuracy.

+will check later the model is overfitting or anything else